 How long does the truck or bus have to be idling for in order to file a complaint?

-When a truck or bus is not allowed to idle for longer than three (3) minutes, the observation must be for 4 or more minutes.
-When a truck or bus is not allowed to idle for longer than one (1) minute, the observation must be for 2 or more minutes.
+When a truck or bus is not allowed to idle for longer than three (3) minutes, the observation must be for at least three minutes and 10 seconds.
+When a truck or bus is not allowed to idle for longer than one (1) minute, the observation must be for at least 1 minute and 10 seconds.

 Example: Observing a vehicle idling from 1pm to 1:03pm does not meet the requirement of more than 3 minutes.